rails/website/_posts/2024-11-15-this-week-in-rails.markdown

 [Fix regression when calling sum with a grouped calculation](https://github.com/rails/rails/pull/53625)
 This change fixes a regression with `sum` when performing a grouped calculation.
-Ex, `User.group(:friendly).sum` no longer worked, which is now fixed.
+For example `User.group(:friendly).sum` no longer worked, which is now fixed.

 [Don't add bin/thrust if thruster is not in Gemfile](https://github.com/rails/rails/pull/53556)
 Running `app:update` after upgrading to Rails 8.0.0 results in `bin/thrust` being added even though `thruster` is not in the Gemfile.